School Organisation Strategy Consultation

 - To recognise the impact of socio-economic inequality, population mobility, and sanctuary-seeking children in planning decisions.

-We are consulting with Bristol citizens on the proposed recommendations of the draft School Organisation Strategy for each of the education phases (from Early Years to Post-16) and our proposed strategic approach to pupil place planning.
+We consulted with Bristol citizens on the proposed recommendations of the draft School Organisation Strategy for each of the education phases (from Early Years to Post-16) and our proposed strategic approach to pupil place planning.

 Every primary and secondary school in England is required by law to have a published document outlining the overall procedure, practices and oversubscription criteria used in deciding the allocation of school places, including any device or means used to determine whether a school place is to be offered.
 This includes the minimum number of places the school has agreed to accept for each relevant year (the PAN).